Elicit's Research Agent

 3. Watch the agent work

-The Research Agent breaks your prompt into a systematic plan, then executes it step by step.
+The Research Agent breaks your mpt into a systematic plan, then executes it step by step.
 You can watch which sources it's consulting and how it's building toward your output in real time.
 You're also free to leave the page and come back later when it's finished.
 Fast mode should take less than a minute.
 If you've enabled extended thinking, it might take significantly longer depending on the complexity of your request.

 4. Review your output

 All claims in the output are grounded in evidence, with citations you can trace back to the source.
-Unlike other AI tools, the Research Agent doesn't simply search and summarize — it builds a structured program from your question and executes it reliably.
+Unlike other AI tools, the Research Agent doesn't simply search and summarize — it builds a structured gram from your question and executes it reliably.
 Click on cited sources to learn more about that source.

 5. Iterate